 Clinical Psychology (PSYC 401): This course provides a broad overview of the field of clinical psychology, focusing on science and practice.
 Topics to be covered include definition, training, and professional activities of clinical psychologists, along with history and current controversies, diagnosis according to the DSM-IV-TR and DSM-V, interviewing and psychological assessment methods, psychotherapy approaches, ethics.

 Ethical Principles in Psychology (PSYC 402): Ethical issues inherent in the conduct of psychological research and practice are discussed in this course.
 Topics on ethical issues and dilemmas relevant in different fields of studies, including therapy, clinical and organizational assessment, training, consulting, and forensic issues are covered throughout the course.

-Selected Topics in Psychology I (PSYC 213): Topics that reflect current trends in psychology or specialized content areas forms the content of this course.
+Selected Topics in Psychology (PSYC 216): Topics that reflect current trends in psychology or specialized content areas forms the content of this course.
 The course is held as discussions of theoretical and empirical research papers published in recent years.